 When prompted, home (calibrate) the milling machine by clicking the Start Homing button.

-Now you’re ready to mill!
+Once your tool is set up, you’re ready to mill!

 If you’ve used a CNC mill before, feel free to skip to the next section.
-Whenever you use the milling machine, you will need a design file, milling material, and a milling tool.
+Whenever you use the milling machine, you need a design file, milling material, and a milling tool.

-Our software supports SVG, BRD, Gerbers, and G-Code files.
+Our software supports SVG, BRD, Gerbers, and G-code files.
 For more information about file types, read the File Support guide.

 If you’re just getting started, the milling machine comes with three Getting Started Projects.

-For more information on materials supported by the milling machine, read our Materials Guides.
+For more information on materials supported by the milling machine, read our Materials guides.

 Before you start cutting, you’ll need to attach your material to the milling machine’s machining bed.
 This is called fixturing.
-We’ve included a roll of double-sided tape, which works great with flat, thin material like circuit boards, thin metal, or plastic pieces.
+We’ve included a roll of double-sided tape, which works great with flat, thin materials like circuit boards, thin metal, or plastic pieces.